Iron law of wages: Criticism

 There have been socialist critics of Lassalle and of the alleged iron law of wages both Marxist and anarchist.
 Karl Marx, argued that although there was a tendency for wages to fall to subsistence levels, there were also tendencies which worked in opposing directions.
 Marx criticized the Malthusian basis for the iron law of wages.
 According to Malthus, humanity is largely destined to live in poverty because an increase in productive capacity results in an increase in population.
 Marx criticized Lassalle for misunderstanding David Ricardo.
 Marx also noted that the foundation of what he called "modern political economy" needs, for the theory of value, only for wages to be a given magnitude.
 He did so in praising the physiocrats.
 The French anarchist and revolutionary syndicalist Émile Pouget also criticised the alleged iron law stating that “It isn’t even a law of rubber!".
 He argued, on a simply empirical basis, that England, the United States, and Australia had a higher pay rate and lower cost of basic necessities than France.

+The vast majority of economists consider the traditionally formulated Iron Law of Wages incorrect.
+At a theoretical level, it ignores productivity gains, which enable employers to pay higher wages while remaining profitable.
+The law also argues that higher living standards result in parents having an increased number of children while these factors are actually inversely correlated due to increased education and contraception usage in those with higher living standards.
+Additionally, the law effectively assumes that labour demand is largely fixed as population increases, whereas in reality a growing population also generally increases consumer demand, investment, and economic activity, similarly expanding labour demand.

+In many countries, real wages and living standards have risen empirically since the industrial revolution, contradicting the law.